tferega/revenj/tutorials/revenj-tutorial-setup.md

 ###Modeling NoSQL documents

-Now that we have a working setup and understand the basic processing of the request, let's write a more interesting model, which isn't a standard [ER](http://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) model.
+Now that we have a working setup and understand the basic processing of the request, let's write a more interesting non-[ER](http://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) model:

-Let's write our final model for this tutorial:

     module Tutorial {
       aggregate Example {